Mark MacDonald (Vermont politician)

-Biography
+Early life

 Mark Alexander MacDonald was born in Middletown, Connecticut on December 18, 1942.
 His father was Donald Gordon MacDonald, a longtime official with the Agency for International Development who directed AID's activities in Vietnam during the peak of the Vietnam War, and his mother was Barbara (McCloskey) MacDonald, a teacher, farmer and member of the Vermont House of Representatives.
 MacDonald's family spent summers in Vermont beginning in 1947, and MacDonald became a permanent resident of Vermont in 1974.
 He is a longtime resident of Williamstown.

 MacDonald was educated in New Jersey and Washington, DC, and graduated from Washington's Woodrow Wilson High School.
 In 1966, he graduated from the Borough of Manhattan Community College with an associate degree in liberal arts.
 MacDonald served in the United States Army from 1968 to 1970, including eighteen months of Vietnam War service.

 In 1972, MacDonald received a Bachelor of Arts degree in Government & International Relations from Clark University; he then attended Norwich University to obtain his certification as a school teacher.
 In addition to teaching social studies at Randolph Union High School, MacDonald owned and operated a working cattle farm.

 MacDonald is a member of several clubs, civic organizations, and advocacy groups, including: Orange Southwest Teachers Association; Vermont Beef Producers Association; Orange County Farm Bureau; American Legion; Vietnam Veterans of America; and Chelsea Fish and Game Club.
 From 1984 to 1994, he served on the Williamstown Planning Commission.